 - CMS CHART Community Transformation Track Notice of Funding Opportunity (PDF)

 The following additional resource materials prepared by HHSC in advance of HHSC’s CHART Model application provide more detail on HHSC’s planned approach for implementing the CHART Model in Texas.

 CHART Model Advisory Council

-Recognizing that stakeholder engagement is key to effective reform, the CHART Model requires an Advisory Council to be established.
-It is a multi-stakeholder group that will advise HHSC, the state’s Lead Organization, about certain deliverables and topics related to the CHART Model.
-The Council will meet quarterly, and its purpose will be to provide critical feedback in the development and implementation of Texas’ CHART Model Transformation Plan and assist with collaboration efforts with Participant Hospitals and other key stakeholders.
-Other activities the Advisory Council may contribute to are: recruiting hospitals and Aligned Payers, developing Alternative Payment Model ideas, identifying technical assistance needs of participating hospitals related to their telemedicine projects and Community health challenges, and monitoring the progress of the Model.
-Summaries from Council meetings will be posted after each meeting.
+Recognizing that stakeholder engagement is key to effective reform, the CHART Model required an Advisory Council to be established.
+The multi-stakeholder group advised HHSC, the state’s Lead Organization, about certain deliverables and topics related to the CHART Model.
+The Council was required to meet quarterly, and its purpose was to provide critical feedback in the development and implementation of Texas’ CHART Model Transformation Plan and assist with collaboration efforts with Participant Hospitals and other key stakeholders.
+Other activities the Council was intended to contribute to were: recruiting hospitals and Aligned Payers, developing APM ideas, identifying technical assistance needs of participating hospitals related to their telemedicine projects and Community health challenges, and monitoring the progress of the Model.
+Summaries from the Council meetings will be posted after each meeting.

 - February 8, 2022, CHART Advisory Council Meeting Summary (PDF)

 - April 29, 2022, CHART Advisory Council Meeting Summary (PDF)

 - August 30, 2022, CHART Advisory Council Meeting Summary (PDF)

 - Driving Health System Transformation – A Strategy for the MCS Innovation Center’s Second Decade (PDF)